 Graduate Assistantships and Fellowships

 Graduate research and teaching assistantships with competitive stipends are available to students in our plan-A (Thesis) graduate programs.
 They are not available for students in the plan-B (non-Thesis) AEG-MS degree.
 For PhD students, the value of the TA/RA stipend is increased once you have officially “advanced to candidacy” after your comprehensive exams and Dissertation proposal are complete.
+We anticipate that 9 month graduate stipends for the 2014-2015 academic year will be $14,500 for Plan A MS and PhD students ($16,500 for PhD students who have achieved candidacy).
+MS AEG students may be eligible to receive in-state tuition as part of the Western Interstate Commission for Higher Education (WICHE) Western Regional Graduate Program (WRGP).
 Finally, prestigious College and University-level Fellowships are awarded to select graduate students.

 Student Health Insurance